gcch/OS-X-Install-Image-Creation-Script/README.md

 # OS X Installation Disk Image Creation Script

 ## Overview
-For you who prefer a optical installation disk to a USB installation media
+For you who prefer an optical installation disk to a USB installation media

 ## Description
 You can make an OS X installation image from an app file which can be got from App Store.